flaviiine/flaviiine/README.md

 - 👋 Hi, I’m @flaviiine
 - 👀 i'm interested in learning python
 - 🌱 I’m currently learning HTML and CSS
-- 💞️ I’m looking to collaborate on coding projects
+- 💞️ I’m looking to collaborate on coding projects..
-- 📫 find me @flavian.steve  on instagram..

 <!---
 flaviiine/flaviiine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.